Scroll Top

 Can we then regulate free market capitalism so we solve its Central Problem?

 I’m all for good regulation, however one can only be the brainchild of well intentioned experts with no vested interests and the intuitive power to feel how regulation will make the businesses adapt.
 All regulations spawned by “structures” such as government agencies and think tanks are just an extension of one corporate lobby or another.
 In a complex, globally interconnected system full of potential for unintended consequences, rules are too rigid of an approach anyway.
 This is why adjusting regulation has largely been a fail in recent decades – deregulation led to the 2008 financial crisis while red tape in areas such as green energy is stifling progress, critical for reaching climate change milestones.
 All in the same country – the US.
 I feel that structural regulations are a dead end for a system as dynamic as the current economy and rapidly advancing technology.
+People, not structures, will always make or break a working system.

 But if structure cannot restore the balance of the capitalist force, who can?